getrailsui/railsui/README.md

 Before installing the gem, ensure both your node and [yarn](https://yarnpkg.com/) versions are up to date for best results.
 Using something like [nvm](https://github.com/nvm-sh/nvm) helps with node versions.
 I like to use [homebrew](https://brew.sh/) for yarn and periodically run `brew upgrade yarn`.

+Make sure you have a basic Rails app configured, and you have the Devise gem installed.

 ```ruby
 # Gemfile